actions-marketplace-validations/NeXTLinux_profiler/source/templates/markdown/README.md

 Use `config_output: json` to dump all available data for a given configuration.
 Power users can also directly read [profiler source code](https://github.com/nextlinux/profiler) to know what is exposed.

-For a quick overview, it is also possible to use [profiler.lecoq.io/{username}?config.output=json](https://profiler.lecoq.io).
+For a quick overview, it is also possible to use [profiler.next-linux.systems/{username}?config.output=json](https://profiler.next-linux.systems).

-> 💡 Note however that [profiler.lecoq.io](https://profiler.lecoq.io) has a caching system which may prevent any new result.
+> 💡 Note however that [profiler.next-linux.systems](https://profiler.next-linux.systems) has a caching system which may prevent any new result.

 ## 🧩 Plugins with markdown version

 Several plugins have a markdown version which provides better usability, usually with hyperlinks and better text formatting.

-*Example: using `✒️ posts` plugin markdown version*
+_Example: using `✒️ posts` plugin markdown version_

 ```ejs
 <%- await include(`partials/posts.ejs`) %>
 ```

 **[✒️ Recent posts from dev.to](https://dev.to/nextlinux)**

 <table>
   <tr>
     <td rowspan="2" width="280">